-When you specify a date and time that is relative to 12:00:00 A.M. of a specific day, the date range criteria and the policy time zone work together to determine the range of data that is included in the evaluation.
+When you specify a date and time that is relative to 12:00:00 A.M of a specific day, the date range criteria and the user time zone work together to determine the range of data that is included in the evaluation.

-For example, suppose that you set up two policies to evaluate the exact same data, but one policy uses Eastern Time (UTC - 5) and the other uses Pacific Time (UTC - 8).
-If you specify that the policy should evaluate reading values starting at the relative time of today + 4 hours, the start time will be interpreted as 4:00:00 A.M., in the policy's time zone, of the current day.
-Because 4:00 A.M.
-Eastern Time occurs 3 hours earlier than 4:00 A.M.
-Pacific Time, each of those policies will end up evaluating a different set of data.
+For example, suppose you define a family policy with a Constant node that defines the start time for a query.
+The family policy is triggered by interactions by two different users.
+One user's time zone is set to Easter Time (UTC - 5 hours) and the other user's time zone is set to Pacific Time (UTC - 8 hours).
+If you specify the Constant node with a value of today + 4 hours, the start time will be interpreted as 4:00:00 A.M in the user's time zone of the current day.
+Since 4:00 A.M Eastern Time occurs three hours earlier than 4:00 A.M Pacific Time, each of the family policy executions will evaluate a different set of data.